Sales Of Home Depot Grew 11% In Fourth Quarter

 As these trends settle, Home Depot will have a new CEO as of March 1 when Craig Menear steps down from the job to be replaced by current Chief Operating Officer Ted Decker.

-“As of Friday’s close, Home Depot shares are up 24% over the past 12 months and have outperformed the broader market,” CNBC reports.
+“As of Friday’s close, Home Depot shares are up 24% over the past 12 months and have outperformed the broader market,” CNBC reports.7 Precious Metals Stocks That Will Offset the Effects of Inflation

 Companies Mentioned in This Article Compare These Stocks Add These Stocks to My Watchlist